Stay up to date

 Why use OpenID connect instead of OAuth 2.0?
 OIDC works by adding an identity layer on top of OAuth 2.0 as mentioned above.
 This means an id token and an access token are used to ensure authentication and Authorisation are well separated and accounted for different purposes.
 User ID information is part of the JWT (JSON Web Token), called ID token that stores information such as username, email, and so on.
 As this is signed by Identity Provider, this can be trusted by other apps looking to access the underlying applications.

-From security aspect, this public-key encryption based authentication framework adds to the security of web users because user identity verification does not have to be redefined by developers, but relied upon as provided by expert service providers.
+From the security aspect, this public-key encryption-based authentication framework adds to the security of web users because user identity verification does not have to be redefined by developers, but relied upon as provided by expert service providers.
 To add protection around data privacy aspect, OIDC identifies a set of personal information attributes that can be shared between the applications and Identity Providers only after the user gives consent for sharing his personal information.

 Discuss your concerns today